-The following is a guest post by Tableau enthusiast Yvan Fornes.
+The following is a guest post by Tableau Zen Master Yvan Fornes.

 One of the most useful lessons I've learned from the Tableau community has been on visualizing dense data in a way that quickly drives insights.
 Thanks to Tableau Public and its great authors, I found two solutions: by cutting and superposing areas, and by using minimalist rank position.
 Let me tell you about the first approach in this post.

 I used Joe’s technique in a visualisation I made to help travelers find direct flights: